The Benefits of Caraway Oil and Peppermint Oil (primary component: l-Menthol)

-Nonprescription FDgard® is specially formulated with a combination of caraway oil and peppermint oil (primary component: l-Menthol).
-Clinical studies have shown that this combination of ingredients can help manage the syndrome of FD symptoms.1 But how exactly do these ingredients combine to produce calming digestive results?
+Nonprescription FDgard® is specially formulated with a combination of caraway oil and l-Menthol (the primary component of peppermint oil).
+Clinical studies have shown that this combination of ingredients can help manage the syndrome of FD symptoms1.
+But how exactly do these natural ingredients combine to produce calming digestive results?
 Through the science of dual and synergistic action!

-L-Menthol, the primary component in peppermint oil, acts as an analgesic for pain and cramp reduction.
-Its antispasmodic function combines with the fundus relaxant caraway oil, resulting in synergistic action.
-Put another way, these ingredients are designed to work together and separately to encourage the natural movement of food through the digestive tract.3 Functional Dyspepsia is largely a disorder of movement, meaning the stomach does not expand normally in response to ingested food.
-The ingredients found in FDgard are specially formulated to target the site of digestive disturbance to restore the natural rhythm of the digestive system.
+L-Menthol, the primary component in peppermint oil, acts as an analgesic for pain and as an anti-spasmodic for cramp reduction.
+Its anti-spasmodic function is designed to combine with the fundus relaxant caraway oil, resulting in synergistic action.
+Put another way, these ingredients are designed to work together and separately to encourage the natural movement of food through the digestive tract2.
+Functional Dyspepsia is largely a disorder of movement, meaning the stomach does not expand normally in response to ingested food.
+The natural ingredients found in FDgard are specially formulated to target the site of the digestive disturbance, to help restore the natural rhythm of the digestive system.

-To learn more about Functional Dyspepsia, treatment options and the science of FDgard, explore FDgard.com and talk to your doctor about developing an FD management plan that may include nonprescription FDgard.
-You deserve to enjoy a meal.
+To learn more about Functional Dyspepsia, management options and the science of FDgard, explore FDgard.com and talk to your doctor about developing an FD management plan that may include nonprescription FDgard.
+You deserve to enjoy a meal!
 Get back to living with FDgard: The PreMeal Companion®.

 1 Thompson CJ, Ernst E. Systematic review: Herbal medicinal products for non-ulcer dyspepsia.
 Aliment Pharmacol Ther.
 2002; 16 (10): 1689–99. doi:10.1046/j.0269-2813.2002.01339.x.